 Something else to be aware of is the multi-level marketing, where returns are mostly generated from referrals and not any trading the bot actually does.

 Bots can also be used to manipulate the crypto markets.
 We’ve seen countless examples of spoofing, wash trading, stop order hunting as well as pump and dumps on illiquid markets.
 Manipulators don’t necessarily need bots to do this but automating the process makes it easier in a 24/7 market.

 Another thing to be aware of is that bots can cause flash crashes.
-If you use a lot of “good ‘till cancelled” open orders, then you probably never noticed.
+If you place a lot of open limit orders, then you probably never noticed.
 But if you trade margin (especially with leverage) then maybe you’ve gotten liquidated from rapid price fluctuations.
 This sort of thing is not isolate to the crypto markets, as trading bots have even caused hundreds of millions, even trillions, of dollars of loss in traditional financial markets.

 If you know how to program bots, you can take advantage of that crash and profit (that even helps with market liquidity, by the way).
 But if you’re trading with leverage, you’ll likely get rekt.

 Now, automation is not all bad news.
 It can also help to provide liquidity to markets.
 Many market makers that fill the order books use algorithmic trading.

 Systems of Artificial Intelligence

 Now, none of the above is news.
 Bots have been in the financial markets for years before they came to crypto.
 What is new is the use of artificial intelligence in trading.